 Under our currently effective articles of association, the Pinduoduo Partnership, upon and for so long as certain conditions are satisfied, will be entitled to nominate two executive directors (if there are no more than five directors on the board of directors) or three executive directors (if there are more than five but no more than nine directors on the board of directors) and nominate the chief executive officer candidate of our company.
 Such executive director candidate duly nominated by the Pinduoduo Partnership shall be approved and appointed by our board of directors and serve as an executive director of our company until expiry of his or her terms (if any), removal by the Pinduoduo Partnership, the shareholders by an ordinary resolution or vacation of office if such executive director, among other things, resigns his office by notice in writing to us or dies or is found to be or becomes of unsound mind.
 The chief executive officer candidate nominated by the Pinduoduo Partnership shall stand for appointment by the nominating and corporate governance committee of the board of directors.
-If the candidate is not appointed by the nominating and corporate governance committee in accordance with the then effective articles of association of the company, the Pinduoduo Partnership may nominate a replacement nominee until the nominating and corporate governance committee appoints such nominee as chief executive officer, or if the nominating and corporate governance committee fails to appoint more than three candidates nominated by the Pinduoduo Partnership consecutively, the board of directors may then nominate and appoint any person to serve as our chief executive officer in accordance with the then effective articles of association of the company.
-See "Item 6.
-Directors, Senior Management and Employees-A. Directors and Senior Management-Pinduoduo Partnership."
+If the candidate is not appointed by the Pinduoduo Partnership may nominate a replacement nominee until the nominating and corporate governance committee fails to appoint more than three candidates nominated by the Pinduoduo Partnership the Pinduoduo Partnership may nominate a replacement nominee until the nominating and appoint more than three candidates nominated by the Pinduoduo Partnership consecutively, the board of directors may then nominate and appoint any person to serve as our chief executive officer.
+A. Directors, Senior Management and Employees-A. Directors and Senior Management-Pinduoduo Partnership."
 This governance structure and contractual arrangements will limit your ability to influence corporate matters, including the matters determined at the board level.